rkaravia/nibbles-android/README.md

 #### Pause

-Press any other hardware key or tap the middle of the screen to pause.
+Press space or the center of the directional pad, or tap the middle of the screen to pause.